My Kit Bag

 ULTRA WIDE

-For when I want to go to an ultra wide field of view (much wider than human eye sight) I reach for my Sigma 14-24mm F2.8 DG DN Art lens, perfect for wide open landscapes and expanding perspective.
+When I need to capture an ultra-wide field of view, far beyond what the human eye can see, I turn to my Sigma 14-24mm F2.8 DG DN Art lens.
+It's perfect for expansive landscapes and creating dramatic perspectives.

 TELEPHOTO LENS

-At the other end of the focal length spectrum, is my 70-200mm zoom lens, the amazing Sony FE 70-200mm F2.8 GM (another in the Sony G Master series).
-This lens goes well beyond the human eye field of view (around 50mm) and allows me to zoom into details in the landscape or give people and wildlife shots a beautiful soft bokeh.
-A lens at this range also allows me as a photographer to compress perspective; effectively making things appear closer together.
+At the longer end of my focal length range is the exceptional Sony FE 70-200mm F2.8 GM lens, another standout in the Sony G Master series.
+This lens extends far beyond the human eye's field of view, allowing me to zoom in on intricate details in landscapes, capture people and wildlife with a beautiful soft bokeh, and compress perspectives to make distant elements appear closer together.

 LOW LIGHT PRIME